Cohabitation and property disputes

-The breakdown of a relationship often has the same implications on finances and child arrangements as the ending of a marriage.
+The breakdown of a relationship often has the same implications on finances and child arrangements as a marriage ending.
 However, when the couple are not married, the law can be more difficult to navigate.

-Working with us, you can have absolute confidence that you will have an expert team dedicated to achieving the very best outcome for you and your family:
+Working with us, you can have absolute confidence that you will have an expert team dedicated to safeguarding your interests:

 - Everything we talk about throughout the time we spend working together will always be totally confidential.

-- Our teams are top ranked by the legal directories, so you can be sure that you are being guided by specialist experts in all areas of family law and cohabitation disputes.
+- Our lawyers and legal teams are top ranked by the legal directories, so you can be sure that you are being guided by specialist experts in all areas of family law and cohabitation disputes.

 - Our partners and lawyers have decades of experience, an excellent reputation and over the years have built up strong relationships with other lawyers, Judges and professional bodies.